-Identifying Mentally Vulnerable Population from External Effects of Celebrity Suicides (with Jungmin Lee) (under review).
+Identifying Mentally Vulnerable Population from External Effects of Celebrity Suicides (with Jungmin Lee) (revised and resubmitted).

-When the Race between Education and Technology Goes Backwards: The Post-bellum Decline of White School Attendance in the Southern US (with Hoyt Bleakley).
+When the Race between Education and Technology Goes Backwards: The Post-bellum Decline of White School Attendance in the Southern US (with Hoyt Bleakley) (under revision).

 Adapting to the Weather: Lessons from U.S. History (with Hoyt Bleakley).

 Inter-Urban Health Disparities: Survival in the Wards of 19th Century American Cities (with Louis Cain and Carlos Villareal).

 Climate Change and Crop Production: Panel Analysis (under review).

 Accounting for Declining Birth Weight (with Jungmin Lee).

 Pronatalist Cash Grant and Fertility: A Panel Analysis (with Young-Il Kim, Jae-Young Lim, Mee-Young Yeo).

 Health, Disease and Sanitation in Oxford Handbook of American Economic History (with Hoyt Bleakley and Louis Cain).

 Diet, Health and Work Intensity in England and Wales, 1700-1914 (with Bernard Harris, Roderick Floud, and Robert Fogel).
 NBER Working Paper w15875.
 April 2010.